GeorgeLychock/georgelychock-career/README.md

     -   Download button and connected text should float right, md and higher viewports
     -   A My Profile link should float right with the Resume link on the smartphone top banner area

 *   ### Future Reqs
     *   *Capture furture release reqs here*
     *   Address responsibility issues with tablet viewports
     *   Add a "About Hero Image" modal or link to page ref
     *   Add a timeline graphic to the Work History page
+    *   Review adding Profile and Creds section on L1 pages

 ## Approved Features and Initial Release Strategy